Nekroze/curator/README.rst

 curator
 =======

-GUI library designer for the Librarian API.
+GUI and CLI library designer for the Librarian API.

 Curator allows for simple card design and storage in a Librarian library database.
 To enable highly general use Curator will do nothing more then allow